 3. Remember marriage is a holy union established to glorify God.

 Marriage is essentially a showcase of who God is.
-It is an exhibition of his love relation with us, for all the world to see.
+It is an exhibition of his love relationship with us, for all the world to see.
 You need to love your spouse well because your husband is made in the image of God.
 Your relationship should point to the love, goodness, and grace of God.
 Trust me when I say, I know that this seems impossible at the worst times.
 Marriage is one of the most difficult things you can do.
 Loving your spouse well is one of the most important things you can do.